mavi13/GCFiddle/README.md

 ### Log box

 - To show log entries.
 These are created during preprocessing and put in the scripts metadata.
+  - The "Remove Logs" button removes the log entries from the scripts metadata "#GC_INFO", if available.
+    This could be useful, if you want to shrink the script metadata comment.

 ### Note box